Seafzz/todo/README.md

 python manage.py createsuperuser
 6. start the development server: python manage.py runserver
 7. Your todo list should now run locally!
+Navigate to http://localhost:8000

+## Usage
-Navigate to http://localhost:8000 or check your IDE if you swaped ports.
+1. Navigate to http://Localhost:8000 in your webbrowser
+2. Sign up for a new account or log in with your credentials.
+3. Use the navigation bar to acces the task list, create new tasks and manage your profile
+4. Admin users can access the admin dashboard for additional functionalities.

+## User Stories